Identify "phishing" and "spoofing" attempts

-Phishing emails try to trick you into revealing personal information.
+Phishing attempts try to trick you into revealing personal information.
 They look like they're from a legitimate source, such as your bank or Google, but they're not.
-Spoofing is specifically faking the "From" address in an email to make it look like it's from someone you know.
+Spoofing is specifically faking the identity of the sender to make it look like it's from someone you know.

 How to spot fake messages

-Never send personal information over email unless you're absolutely sure who you're sending it to.
+Never send personal information over email or text message unless you're absolutely sure who you're sending it to.
 Messages or websites phishing for information might ask you to enter: